 North Carolina Teachers of Excellence for All Children (NC TEACH) is designed to recruit, train, support, and retain mid-career professionals as they become licensed teachers in North Carolina.
 The program is designed to offer lateral entry teachers the opportunity to earn an initial standard professional I license to teach in North Carolina.
-The Collaborative for Educator Preparation (CEP) administers the NC TEACH Alternative Licensure Program in the following areas: Middle Grades (6-9) Language Arts, Mathematics, Science, and Social Studies; Secondary (9-12) English, Latin, Mathematics, Science, and Social Studies; and K-12 Foreign Language (Spanish or French).
-Depending on the academic background of the student, the alternative licensure program consists of 12-18 semester hours.
+The Collaborative for Educator Preparation (CEP) administers the NC TEACH Alternative Licensure Program in the following areas: Middle Grades (6-9) Language Arts, Mathematics, Science, and Social Studies; Secondary (9-12) English, Latin, Mathematics, Science, and Social Studies; K-12 English as a Second Language (ESL); and K-12 Foreign Language (Spanish or French).
+Depending on the academic background of the student, the alternative licensure program consists of 12-18 credit hours.
 Students in the program enroll in a sequence of education courses and engage in field-based experiences as lateral entry teachers in local public school systems.
 Students may be required to take additional course work in their teaching area for licensure.
-For most of these teaching areas, students may apply up to 18 semester hours of NC TEACH course work toward a master’s degree program provided they apply and are accepted.
+For most of these teaching areas, students may apply up to 18 credits of NC TEACH course work toward a master’s degree program provided they apply and are accepted.

 For information regarding deadlines and requirements for admission, please see the Guide to Graduate Admissions.